arvind-india/apt-maint-acct-react-frontend/README.md

 # apt-maint-acct-react-frontend
-Exploring React & Redux libraries by re-implementing a tiny application on Apartment Maintenance Account  written in Angular a while ago.
+Exploring React & Redux libraries by re-implementing an application on Apartment Maintenance Account written in Angular a while ago.

 Features:
 1. JWT for Authentication (Json Web Token),